GSA/idmanagement.gov/_implement/distribute-fcpca.md

 This option works for **iOS** devices only.

-{% include alert-info.html content="These steps describe how to enable “full trust” for certificates that chain to FCPCA.
+{% include alert-info.html content="These steps describe how to enable “full trust” for certificates that chain to FCPCAG2.
 Both system administrators and non-administrators can perform these steps." %}

 1. On the iOS device's **Home** screen, select **Settings** > **General** > **About** > **Certificate Trust Settings**.
 2. Under **Enable Full Trust for Root Certificates**, toggle _ON_ for the FCPCA root CA certificate entry.